RenderToolbox3/RenderToolboxDocker/README.md

  - on ubuntu:
    - `sudo apt-get install python-pip`
    - `sudo pip install awscli`
- - on amazon linux: already installed
+ - on amazon linux: it's already installed for you

-Amazon linux has the command line tool already.

 Set up your AWS account and configure the command line tool with your credentials:
  - `aws configure`